Kickboxer suffers grievous injury in ring, dies 2 days later | Law-Order

 An FIR has been registered at the Jnanabharathi police station in this connection.

-According to police, the state-level 'K1 Kickboxing championship' was organised at a gym at Jnanajyothi Nagar in the city on July 10 by the Kengeri-based K-1 Kick Boxer Organisation, Karnataka.
+According to police, the state-level 'K1 Kickboxing championship' was organised at a gym at Jnanajyothi Nagar in the city on July 10 by the Kengeri-based K-1 Kickboxing Organisation, Karnataka.

+During the event, Nikhil suffered a major blow from the rival contestant and collapsed inside the boxing ring.

+He was immediately rushed to a private hospital where he remained in coma for two days and succumbed to his injuries on July 12.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)